 Here you will find documents that relate to your SRP & its spatial analysis component.

 There are a few key books that may be helpful for doing your GIS work.
-They are part of the Data & GIS Lab Reference collection, which means they live in the Lab and are for use ONLY in the Lab.
+Some books can ONLY be accessed in the Data & GIS Lab while others are available for checkout.
+Refer to Roger or ask a librarian if you need assistance.

 Your library staff is here working hard to help you be successful.
 Be sure to check out Kelly Smith's guide to urban studies research!

-Since spatial analysis and GIS will be optional but highly recommended with the 2016/2017 Senior Sequence.
+Since spatial analysis and GIS will be optional but highly recommended with the Senior Sequence, here are some resources to get you started.
 As an urban studies major, GIS is a critical skill.
 It could even be the one that will get you a job!

 You're not on your own - there are several ways you can get up to speed with GIS so if you are feeling unsure about how to apply GIS to your senior research project (SRP), don't fear.
 We've designed the class to require you to start to think about this from the very beginning so you've already gotten a start on this!